AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 When writing tests for AppFlowy Editor, you'll typically work with `UnitTest`s or `WidgetTest`s.
 Follow these strategies to create effective tests:

-1. **Test Organization**: Organize your tests by creating a new file or folder under the `appflowy_editor\test`` directory for each new feature you want to test.
+1. **Test Organization**: Organize your tests by creating a new file or folder under the `appflowy_editor\test` directory for each new feature you want to test.
 2. **Test Scenarios**: Tests should cover expected behaviors as well as edge cases.
-For example, when testing features related to text selection, consider scenarios where a large amount of text is selected, or only a single character is selected.
+For example, when testing features related to text selection, consider scenarios where a large amount of text is selected as well as when only a single character is selected.
 3. **Descriptive Tests**: Write clear and descriptive test messages and comments to enhance readability and understanding.
 4. **Platform Considerations**: If your feature behaves differently on various platforms (e.g., Windows, Linux, Mac), write platform-specific tests to ensure cross-compatibility.
-5. **Reuse Utilities**: Utilize existing test utilities provided by the package and create feature-specific utility classes for common operations to promote reusability.
+5. **Reuse Utilities**: Use existing test utilities provided by the package and create feature-specific utility classes for common operations to promote reusability.

 #### Testing a Feature

 Let's walk through an example of writing tests for the "**Find And Replace**" Plugin in AppFlowy Editor.
 The code for this example can be found in the `appflowy_editor\test\new\find_replace_menu` directory.

 In this directory you can see four files: